OnkelTem/yaklass-progress/README.md

 Simple PHP script for fetching students TOP data from [Yaklass](https://yaklass.ru).

-The result is saved into a CSV file (currently: `stats.csv`).
+The result is saved into [SQLite](https://sqlite.org/index.html) database.
-Subsequent invocations will update the file with incremental updates.
+Subsequent invocations will update the database with incremental updates.

 ## Why?